esriedel/A-B--Test-of-Marketing-Campaign/README.md

 ## Summary

+Control and treatment marketing campaigns were tested for their impact on website sales over 30 days in August 2019.
 * No evidence that treatment campaign outperformed control campaign.
+* Treatment group received a greater amount of spend for marketing during the campaign.
-* Control campaign generated more impressions, content, and items in the cart.
+* Control group generated more impressions, reach, and items in the cart (though not actual purchases).
-* Suggestive data that under treatment campaign, items in the cart were more likely to be translated into purchases.
+* Possibility that under treatment condition, items in the cart were more likely to be translated into purchases.
+But not statistically significant.

 ## Introduction